-Serbia: Standalone photovoltaic system with energy storage8.
-July 2016. / News Serbia Energy
+Serbia: Standalone photovoltaic system with energy storage, News Serbia Energy

 In rural areas without a power network and adequate infrastructure, photovoltaic systems are more cost-effective solution than bringing the network to the consumer.
 Standalone photovoltaic systems can be very cost effective in remote places where the only alternative is to use generators creating high noise levels, requiring maintenance, characterised by a relatively high and expensive fuel consumption, coupled with adverse environmental impacts.
 With the progress of technology, photovoltaic panels are more efficient and cheaper, and their use more profitable.